Elvis Sarić: Al Ahli

 In July 2019, Sarić was transferred to Saudi Arabian side Al Ahli for an undisclosed fee.
 He made his official debut for the club against Al-Adalah on 22 August.

 In September 2020, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was ruled out for at least six months.
 He returned to the pitch on 15 April 2021, over seven months after the injury.

 Later stage of career

 In September, Sarić signed with Gorica.

 In January 2022, he returned to Suwon Bluewings.

 In February 2023, Sarić joined Chinese Super League club Qingdao Hainiu.

 International career

 In January 2018, Sarić received his first senior call-up to Bosnia and Herzegovina, for friendly games against the United States and Mexico.
 He debuted against the former on 28 January.

 On 8 September, in a 2018–19 UEFA Nations League game against Northern Ireland, Sarić scored his first senior international goal.

 Personal life

 Sarić married his long-time girlfriend Ivona in June 2020.
+He adheres to the Muslim faith.